ava-labs/avalanchego/network/README.md

 To ensure that outbound connections are being made to the correct `IP:Port` pair of a node, all `IP:Port` pairs sent by the network are signed by the node that is claiming ownership of the pair.
 To prevent replays of these messages, the signature is over the `Timestamp` in addition to the `IP:Port` pair.

-The `Timestamp` guarantees that nodes provided an `IP:Port` pair are able to track the most up-to-date `IP:Port` pair of a peer.
+The `Timestamp` guarantees that nodes provided an `IP:Port` pair can track the most up-to-date `IP:Port` pair of a peer.

 ### Bootstrapping